rgommers/numpy/doc/neps/nep-0047-array-api-standard.rst

 Functions in the ``array_api`` namespace
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Let's start with an example of a function implemention that shows the most
+Let's start with an example of a function implementation that shows the most
 important differences with the equivalent function in the main namespace::

     def reshape(x: array, shape: Tuple[int, ...], /) -> array: